astralord/astralord.github.io/_posts/2022-02-09-the-annotated-statistics-part-i-basics-of-point-estimation.md

 $$ p(x) = 1 - e^{-\vartheta x}, \quad \vartheta > 0. $$

-Then estimating function $p(x)$ is equal to estimating parameter $\vartheta $.
+Then estimating $p(x)$ is equal to estimating parameter $\vartheta $.

 ![Drug experiment]({{ '/assets/img/drug-efficiency.gif' | relative_url }})
 *Fig. 1.
-Visualization of statistical experiment.
+Visualization of statistical experiments.
 The question arises: how do we estimate the value of $\vartheta$ based on our observations?*

 ### Notations